 Because our kids know that we will love them no matter what.
-They know that they can complain and even act frustrated around us because we will love them (and like them) afterwards.
+They know that they can complain and even act frustrated around us because we will love them (and like them) afterward.
 They trust us that much.

 Try to think about what that means: if you are mad (or sad) about something, who do you call?
 That’s the person that you know will love you no matter what.

 It happens to our kids, and we see it when they get home.
-They have held it in all day at school and when they get home, they feel safe enough to let it out.
+They have held it together all day at school and when they get home, they feel safe enough to let it out.

 What can we do to help after-school meltdowns?

 - Have a snack ready

 Our kids are always grumpy when they are hungry.
 Their blood sugar drops & their impatience rises.
 We have snacks ready as soon as our kids walk in the door.
 Usually, I have a vegetable tray ready to go, but if we have practice or something else where we need to leave shortly after they get home, I’ll give them something to fill them up a bit more.